joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 Indeed, the results of these factors can clearly be seen if we look at the embodiments of the American dream on steroids… the wealthiest entrepreneurs under 40 in both countries.

 Two key facts stand out.
 First, while most Dutch entrepreneurs have a public education, most American entrepreneurs have been educated at elite private universities and were therefore more likely upper class to begin with.
-Second, the wealthiest Dutchmen would be small time players in the US … only the wealthiest Dutchman under 40: entrepreneur Paul de Jong (source) would make it into the American top 40 and there he would only make it to the 35th place.
+Second, the wealthiest Dutchmen would be small time players in the US … only the wealthiest Dutchman under 40: entrepreneur [Paul de Jong](https://pureluxe.nl/2019/11/top-3-miljonairs-bners-2/) would make it into the [American top 40](https://www.forbes.com/40under40/list/) and there he would only make it to the 35th place.
 The others wouldn’t even be close…

 This means that in America … not only are you more likely to either move up or down significantly, if you make it big… you really make it big.